altafino/go-backend-clean-architecture-chi/README.md

 **You can use this project as a template to build your Backend project in the Go language on top of this project.**

-Before creating this project, I have gone through more than 20 projects related to the Go(Golang) Clean Architecture on GitHub.

-Thanks to all those projects, I learned a lot from all of those.
-As I keep saying:

-> The best way to learn to code is to code.
-But, to write good code, you will also have to read good code.
-Make a habit of reading good code.
-You can find many open-source projects on GitHub and start reading.

-Then for the implementation part, I combined all of my ideas, experiences, and learnings from those projects to create this project.

-And as always I would love to get feedback on my project.
-This helps everyone and most importantly me.

 Learn about this project architecture in detail from the blogs mentioned below: